luhsra/hyperalloc-bench/artifact-eval/README.md

 ### VFIO and Device Passthrough

 There are a few benchmarks that use device passthrough.
-If you do not have a system supporting device passthrough, you can skip this step and the benchmarks by omitting the `--vfio <group>` argument for the `run.py` runner below.
+If you do not have a system supporting device passthrough, you can skip this step and the benchmarks by omitting the `--vfio <device>` argument for the `run.py` runner below.

 As the device is not directly used (we only measure the general overheads of device passthrough), it does not matter what device it is.
 For our measurements, we passed an Ethernet controller into the VMs, but USB or other controllers should work fine.